 Theories on the results?
 Looking at the M855, I could guess that the longer barrel MIGHT have stabilized a less than perfect round a little better.
 Admittedly, that’s a weak theory.
 Typically if the twist rate is right to stabilize a bullet, extra barrel length doesn’t really matter.
 If you forced me to explain the progressive decrease in accuracy of the M855 as the barrel got shorter, I’d bet a maple-glazed donut that it’s just ammo variance.
 I’ve not found M855 to be very consistent in any rifle, so odds are pretty good we’re just seeing some randomness.

-As for the Norma 77-grain Match ammo, note how accuracy of the barrels at the two extremes are almost identical.
-That is interesting, and supports the theory that once a bullet is stabilized in the first few inches, the rest doesn’t really matter.
-As for the 18” barrel and it’s better accuracy?
+As for the Norma 77-grain Match ammo, note how the accuracy of the barrels at the two extremes are almost identical.
+That is interesting and supports the theory that once a bullet is stabilized in the first few inches, the rest doesn’t really matter.
+As for the 18” barrel and its better accuracy?
 I’d guess that particular one is just a slightly smoother and polished bore than the other two.